Lee Jun-ho: Solo music career

-On January 13–14, 2024, Lee held concerts at the Jamsil Indoor Stadium in Seoul as an extension of The Day We Meet Again tour.
-It was screened in 50 CGV theatres nationwide in July 2024 to mark the 11th anniversary of his debut as a solo artist.

-On January 17, Lee released the digital single "When We Meet Again", the Korean version of the track "Mata Aeru Hi" (また会える日) from his Japanese EP 2017 S/S. Billboard named it the 17th best K-pop song of the year in its first-half review of 2024.
+On January 13 and 14, 2024, Lee held concerts at Jamsil Indoor Stadium in Seoul as an extension of The Day We Meet Again tour.
+A concert film was screened at 50 CGV theaters across South Korea in July to mark the 11th anniversary of his solo debut.
+On January 17, Lee released the digital single "When We Meet Again", the Korean version of the track "Mata Aeru Hi" (また会える日) from his Japanese EP 2017 S/S. Billboard ranked the song 17th on its list of the best K-pop songs of the first half of 2024.

-In early 2025, Lee kicked off a fan concert tour titled Midnight Sun, with two shows on January 25–26 at the Inspire Arena in South Korea.
-The Japan leg scheduled on February 9–10 at the Tokyo Metropolitan Gymnasium attracted over 18,000 fans.

-Further performances were organised in Taipei on February 23–24 at the NTU Sports Center.

-The tour's finale with two shows at the Vibra São Paulo in Brazil, on March 1–2, marked Lee's first solo concerts outside Asia.
+In early 2025, Lee began his Midnight Sun fan-concert tour, with two shows at Inspire Arena in South Korea on January 25 and 26.
+The Japanese leg, held at Tokyo Metropolitan Gymnasium on February 9 and 10, attracted over 18,000 fans.
+He subsequently performanced at NTU Sports Center in Taipei on February 23 and 24.
+The tour concluded with two shows at Vibra São Paulo in Brazil, on March 1 and 2, marking Lee's first solo concerts outside Asia.

-In March, it was announced that Lee would leave JYP Entertainment after his contract expires on April 15, following seventeen years with the company.
-However, the label plans to continue overseeing Lee's solo activities in Japan.
-In April, it was revealed that Lee planned on establishing a one-person agency with preparations expected to be completed by mid-May.
-On August 18, Lee introduced his new agency named O3 Collective emphasizing "three key elements — the artist's identity [One], originality in content [Original] and a systematic management structure [Orbit]."
+In March, it was announced that Lee would leave JYP Entertainment upon the expiration of his contract on April 15, after seventeen years with the company.
+JYP Entertainment stated that it would continue to oversee Lee's solo activities in Japan.
+In April, it was reported that Lee was preparing to establish his own agency.
+On August 18, Lee launched O3 Collective, whose name represents three key elements: the artist's identity ("One"), originality in content ("Original") and a systematic management structure ("Orbit").

+In January 2026, Lee held the fan meeting Stunning Us at Korea University's Hwajeong Gymnasium on January 24 and 25, with the second show streamed globally via Weverse.
+To mark the occasion, Lee released the digital single "Four Seasons (Always)" (사계 (Always)) on January 26.
+On 29 March, Lee held his first fan meeting in Shanghai, Lee Junho Fan Meeting in Shanghai: Always.
+On September 12, Lee held the fan meeting Lee Junho Fan Meeting in Seoul 'Autumn Note at Kwangwoon University Donghae Culture & Arts Centre in Seoul.